 Veterinarians will often still do the procedure, but in some cases, your cat will need to be sedated.

-You can make the process much safer and easier on your pet by working with him at home.
+You can make the process much safer and easier for your pet by working with him at home.
 Before trying to put the caps on, spend several days and weeks just getting him used to having his paws handled.
 When he is calm, touch each paw for a few seconds, letting him get used to the sensation.
 When he is comfortable with that, touch each nail and wiggle it gently.
 Then you can work up to trimming them and sliding on the caps.
 Go slowly, use liberal amounts of catnip and be patient.
 With time and practice, your cat will get used to the process and you will be able to put on the Soft Claws caps without any problem.
 The effort is worth saving your cat from the discomfort of declawing.